DRIVE-IN THEATRE EMPLOYMENT OPPORTUNITIES

 the following weekends schedule.

 Where do you publish your

 You've found it here!
 Our website at www.stardustdrivein.com

-is updated every Monday afternoon for the shows that will start on
+is updated every Monday evening for the shows that will start on

 Friday.
 When we're open 7 nights week during the summer months,

 Friday's new movies can be found on our website be clicking the "Starts